Botanical name

 Information about the plant

-Resins and balsams used for their intense burning, fragrant scents for cult activities.
-The more commonly used Frankincense in Catholic churches is a resin from Boswellia carteri Birdw, a wild tree grown in Somalia, Ethiopia and South Arabia.
-Incisions are cut in the bark out of which a resin is collected.
-The resin hardens quickly in the air and can then be easily removed and is used as an incense (olibanum) sold in the form of a granular material.
+When burned, resins and balsams release intense, fragrant scents used in ritual ceremonies.
+The most commonly used frankincense in Catholic churches is a resin obtained from Boswellia carteri Birdw. (synonym of Boswellia sacra Flück.), a wild tree grown in Somalia, Ethiopia, and South Arabia.
+Incisions are made in the bark, out of which a resin is collected.
+The resin hardens quickly upon exposure to air, which is then easily removed and sold as incense (olibanum) in granular form.

-The Indian Frankincense is of interest medicinally, it comes from the Boswellia tree (B. serrata), a large tree that grows in the dry, mountainous regions of India.
-Its crown is spread out flat, 9 to 14 pairs of pinnate leaves, the pinnae have a rippled cut on each edge almost all the way around.
-The greenish ash-coloured bark peels off in papery, smooth pieces.
-The rubber resin taken from the Boswellia tree hardens into lumps of various shapes.
-They are yellowish to brownish in colour, irregularly spherical or like stalactites, light grey with a dusting, also easy to break with a conchoidal, waxy fractured surface.
-The Indian Frankincense is collected twice a year (March and June), the cuts in the trees are made months beforehand.
-Each tree can give about 1kg of gum resin each year.
+The gum resin from the Boswellia tree hardens into lumps of various shapes.
+These lumps are yellowish to brownish in color, irregularly spherical or resembling stalactites, and light gray with a dusting.
+They are also easy to break, with a conchoidal, waxy fractured surface.
+Indian frankincense is collected twice a year (in March and June), with cuts made in the trees months beforehand.
+Each tree yields about 1kg of gum resin per year.

 Medicinally used parts of plants (herbal drug)

-Air-dried gum resins collected from the trunk and the branches are separated and used.
+The air-dried gum resin (Indian frankincense - Olibanum indicum), collected from the trunk and branches, is separated and used.

 Constituents of the herbal drug

-Indian Frankincense contains about 60% resin with different boswellic acids (triterpene), as well as polysaccharides (gums) and essential oils.
+Indian frankincense contains about 60% resin, including various boswellic acids (pentacyclic triterpenic acids), as well as polysaccharides (gums) and essential oils.

 Quality of the drug